-- Problem: This message indicates a pressure input error. - Cause: The pressure exceeds the specified limits for the analog inputs option card or no input device is connected. - Action: Check the pressure transmitter and the connecting cable.
+Problem: This message indicates a pressure input error.

+- Cause: The pressure exceeds the specified limits for the analog inputs option card. - Action: Check the pressure transmitter and the connecting cable.
 Refer to Chapter 1, Calibration, and recalibrate the analog inputs on the option card.